Sleep and its role in Promoting Recovery

 Returning to restful sleep can be challenging for anyone who experiences a brain injury.
 Trauma can cause disturbances in brain pathways that impede sleep, affecting the retention of skills taught in rehabilitation.
 Behavior, processing information, and rebuilding memory are core capabilities addressed in rehabilitation, but often impacted by sleep issues.

 CNS incorporates the treatment of sleep-related disturbances, enabling patients to achieve the best possible outcome.
-With this in mind, CNS has opened sleep diagnostic centers within the residential buildings of our programs in Dallas, Texas and Bakersfield, California.
-(The Bakersfield sleep center is in the process of becoming AASM accredited).
+With this in mind, CNS has opened Sleep Analysis Centres within the residential buildings of our programs in Dallas, Texas and Bakersfield, California.
+(The Bakersfield Sleep Analysis Centre is in the process of becoming AASM accredited).
 Depending on patient need and treatment planning, patients with sleep challenges are given an evaluation, which includes:

 - Screening questionnaire